grnydawn/errand/doc/source/index.rst

 **errand** is a Python module that enables an easy, scalable, and future-proof programming interface for accelerator hardwares such as GPUs.

+**NOTE** : Errand is under development, not for production-use.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    intro
+   basic
+   context
+   order

 Indices and tables
 ==================